Samir4569/IoT-Project/README.md

 ## Overview

 This project analyzes and predicts household appliance energy consumption using machine learning and deep learning techniques.
-The dataset (`KAG_energydata_complete.csv-Candanedo, L. (2017).
-Appliances Energy Prediction [Dataset].
-UCI Machine Learning Repository. https://doi.org/10.24432/C5VC8G.`) contains time-series measurements of energy usage, indoor environmental factors, and timestamps.
+The dataset (`KAG_energydata_complete.csv`) contains time-series measurements of energy usage, indoor environmental factors, and timestamps.
 The goal is to understand consumption patterns and build predictive models to estimate appliance energy usage accurately.

 ## Features & Preprocessing